Shashankshekharam/demo_project/README.md

 # demo_project
-this is for demo purpose
+this is for learning purpose